Apurva Sanghi: Career

-Sanghi began his role as the World Bank's Lead Economist for the Russian Federation in 2016.
-During his time based in Moscow, he was interviewed frequently on Russia’s economic performance and policy challenges.
+Sanghi began his role as the World Bank's lead economist for the Russian Federation in 2016.
+During his time based in Moscow, he was interviewed frequently on Russia's economic performance and policy challenges.
 He has spoken publicly about the use of sanctions and how oil price shocks have dwarfed sanctions shocks.
 Sanghi wrote a running Forbes column in Russian, which became popular with Russian citizens.
 He was also a guest lecturer at Russia's MGIMO University in 2018.
-At the 2019 Vladivostok Economic Forum, he spoke about how China’s slowdown and India’s rapid growth could affect Russia’s economy.
-Sanghi highlighted two key challenges in Russia’s pivot to the East: the dominance of Russian natural resources in its exports and an unfavorable climate for foreign investment — issues that demand major internal reforms.
-President Putin discussed these during a plenary session with India’s Prime Minister Narendra Modi and Japan’s Prime Minister Shinzo Abe.
+At the 2019 Vladivostok Economic Forum, he spoke about how China's slowdown and India's rapid growth could affect Russia's economy.
+Sanghi highlighted two key challenges in Russia's pivot to the East: the dominance of Russian natural resources in its exports and an unfavorable climate for foreign investment — issues that demand major internal reforms.
+President Putin discussed these during a plenary session with India's Prime Minister Narendra Modi and Japan's Prime Minister Shinzo Abe.

-In 2021, Sanghi became the World Bank's Lead Economist for Malaysia, based in Kuala Lumpur.
+In 2021, Sanghi became the World Bank's lead economist for Malaysia, based in Kuala Lumpur.

 In February 2025, he was invited to speak about cost of living pressures in Malaysia at the Malaysian Cabinet Retreat.

-He is known for engaging directly with the Malaysian public on critical economic issues such as through his appearance in Keluar Sekejap, Malaysia's most popular podcast, where he was the first economist and foreigner to be on it.
+He is known for engaging directly with the Malaysian public on critical economic issues such as through his appearance on Keluar Sekejap, Malaysia's most popular podcast, where he was the first economist and foreigner to be on it.
 Elsewhere, Sanghi has been vocal about Malaysia's economic challenges but also its significant progress in reducing poverty.
 He noted that the percentage of Malaysians living in poverty has decreased substantially, lifting over 14 million people out of poverty since the country's independence.